 Not necessarily.
 The effects of presbyopia continue to worsen as you get older, whether or not you have monovision.
 At some point in time, reading glasses or another vision correction procedure may become necessary.
 The benefit to having monovision is that there won’t be a complete dependence on glasses for close vision.
 Many who have monovision are able to see well enough both at distance and near to do things at any age without corrective lenses.

 Thank you for your interest in Laser Vision Correction with Southside Eye Care.
-If you have any additional questions, please feel free to contact us at (757) 484-0101.
+If you have any additional questions, please feel free to contact us using the form below, or call us at (757) 484-0101.